 1. Alternative payment plans

 Making your payments on time and in full each month can be difficult when you have a small salary.
-If you’re in danger of falling behind, contact CornerStone right away.
+If you’re in danger of falling behind, input your CornerStone loan login or contact its customer support right away.

 If you can afford to put some money toward your loans each month — but not the full payment that’s due — you might be able to work out an alternative payment option.
 Depending on your situation, you might qualify for an income-driven repayment (IDR) plan.

 With an IDR plan, the loan servicer caps your monthly payments at a percentage of your discretionary income and extends your repayment term.
 You’ll pay more in interest over time, but an IDR plan can dramatically reduce your payments to give you more breathing room in your budget.

-You can download the IDR plan request forms on the CornerStone website.
+You can apply for an IDR plan via the FSA website.

 2. Deferment or forbearance

 If you can’t afford to make any payment at all, you might qualify for a loan deferment.
 During a deferment, you can pause payments on your debt for up to 36 months.

 If you have subsidized loans, the government will cover the interest that accrues on your debt.
-You might be eligible for deferment if you’re unemployed, have a financial hardship, or are currently enrolled in school.
+You might be eligible for a deferment if you’re unemployed, have a financial hardship or are currently enrolled in school.

 Entering forbearance is similar to deferment.
 It allows you to postpone payments on your loans for up to 12 months at a time.
-Unlike deferment, you’re responsible for paying the interest that accrues on your debt, regardless of the types of loans you have.
+Unlike deferment, you’re responsible for paying the interest that accrues on your debt, regardless of the type of loan you have.

 3. Forgiveness and discharge

-If you’re eligible for federal forgiveness or discharge programs such as Public Service Loan Forgiveness, closed school discharge, or total and permanent disability discharge, you can download the necessary forms on CornerStone’s website.
+If you’re eligible for federal forgiveness or discharge programs such as Public Service Loan Forgiveness, closed school discharge or total and permanent disability discharge, you can download the necessary forms on your servicer’s website without having to enter your CornerStone loan login.